A water leak can be a small thing, at least at first. However, a leak left unattended can lead to water damage.

 It is important to regularly inspect plumbing fixtures and pipes to prevent future water leaks.
 Homeowners should check for any signs of corrosion, rust, or other damage that could lead to a leak.
 They should also ensure all connections are secure and there are no gaps between the pipe joints.
 If any issues are found, they should be addressed immediately by a professional plumber before they become larger problems.

-You should also use pans or trays to catch water leaks under the kitchen and bathroom sinks.
+You should also use pans or trays to catch water leaks under the sinks to prevent an accidental mold problem.
 You should also have a catch pan under your water heater.

 You can have a catch pan built for your washer and dryer to help prevent leaks within the washing machine.
 Just give your local sheet metal shop and call and order a pan that your washer and dryer will sit in to prevent water damage in the laundry room.